 In order for any agreement to be deemed legally binding, it must include consideration on the part of every person or company that enters the contract.
 This article covers the basics of the consideration requirement, including real-world examples of consideration.

-In order for consideration to provide a valid basis for a contract -- and remember that every valid contract must have consideration -- each party must make a change in their "position."
+In order for consideration to provide a valid basis for a contract (and remember that every valid contract must have consideration), each party must make a change in their "position."
 Consideration is usually either the result of:

 In some situations, courts will step in and declare that a contract is unenforceable because it lacks consideration.
 Let's look at some of these scenarios.

 The bargained-for promise is illusory.
-For example, the laws in Maria's state prohibit firing an employee for refusing to sign a noncompete agreement.
+For example, suppose the laws in Maria's state prohibit firing an employee for refusing to sign a noncompete agreement.
 Maria signs one anyway, under threat of losing her job.
-The agreement is unenforceable because Maria's employer cannot do what it promised (or threatened) to do.
+The agreement is unenforceable because Maria's employer can't do what it promised (or threatened) to do.
 A better approach would have been to provide Maria with some benefit or compensation if she signed the agreement, rather than threatening to fire her if she didn't.

 If a court does judge the consideration to be unfair, the contract will probably fall apart not because of a lack of consideration, but because the consideration is so disproportionate that it indicates that one party acted unfairly or concealed information that might have made the deal a fair one.
 Unless this type of bad faith exists, however, courts generally don't want to get into judging the relative value of particular promises or items.
-After all, what's worth a lot of money to one person may be worth very little to another; that's what bargaining is all about.
+After all, what's worth a lot of money to one person might be worth very little to another; that's what bargaining is all about.

 Legal scholars agree that generally, a contract doesn't need to include anything other than a statement that "the parties agree."
-The exception is for contracts that only one party signs, such as:
+The exception to this rule is for contracts that only one party signs, such as: